 High school students are asked to submit (and rate) their individual preferences for foreign language study for the high school.
 Languages that may be offered include French and/or Spanish, and a Classical language track to continue their study of Latin in the high school.
-All students in the classical language track will take two years of Greek in their junior and senior years (though the first Classical language group of a school may have a slightly altered track).
+All students in the classical language track will take two years of Greek in their junior and senior.
 All of the foreign and Classical languages are appropriate for preparatory studies and high-level college admissions.
 The Academy does not guarantee that all students will receive their first language choice.
 In some years there will be more interest in one or two of the languages than in the others.
 If a student does not receive his or her first choice, then the administration will assign the student to his or her second choice.
 The timeliness of submitting the foreign language preference form can be a factor in language assignments.
 Students may transfer between languages during the summer only if the following criteria have been met: 1) there is an available opening in the desired language course; 2) the student holds a B or higher in both semesters in the language he or she is leaving; and 3) he or she passes an approved summer study course in the levels of the language he or she has missed at the Academy.